tylim88/FirelordJS/README.md

 - Package size is the [smallest](https://firelordjs.com/minified_size).
 - Needs **no** code generation and schema language, just pure Typescript.
 - Supports [@firebase/rules-unit-testing and emulator](https://firelordjs.com/guides/tests), no extra API is needed!
+- Is thoroughly tested, we test beyond source code, we test built files and published package. (test source code -> build -> test built files -> publish -> test published)
+- Has no mock test, all 250 tests test against live database and emulator to ensure the highest certainty.
 - Blocks undocumented errors and provides over [30 custom error messages](https://github.com/tylim88/FirelordJS/blob/main/src/types/error.ts) to assist you in writing proper Firestore code!
 Here is an example:
   ![custom error message](./img/custom.png)